 Greene County Infrastructure

 Greene County being located in the southwestern most corner of Pennsylvania, is considered the cornerstone of the keystone state.
 Greene County is 89.2 percent rural; with a population of about 41,000 residents; and a land area of 579 square miles.
 Waynesburg, the countyseat for Greene County is located off I-79 (interstate 79), exit 14, about 60 miles south of Pittsburgh.

 Three County Commissioners constitute the chief governing body of the county.
 Statutory authority of the commissioners is primarily of an administrative nature with legislative or policy-making powers.
 The county commissioners are vested with selective policy-making authority to provide certain local services and facilities on a county-wide basis.
 Administrative powers and duties of county commissioners encompass registration and elections, assessment of persons and property, human services, veterans' affairs, appointment of county personnel, fiscal management and website content.

-Greene County is made up of 26 municipalities (20 Townships and 6 Boroughs).
-The largest municipality being Franklin Township with a population of 7,694 (2004 U.S. Consensus stat).
 The governing body of Greene County Townships is composed of three supervisors who are elected at-large.
 Two additional supervisors may be elected if approved by referendum.
 All are elected at-large for six-year terms.
 The Boroughs are governed by elected members of council.
 Residents and businesses have the safety and welfare of having a full time police force consisting of a chief, lieutenant and patrolmen.